andreivasiliu/demimud/README.md

 and allow exploration, but no interaction with anything except for picking up and dropping objects.

+## MobProgs

+Some basic support for mobprogs is available, enough to mostly support the first 13 rooms of Dawn of Time's MudSchool area, which is a great tutorial to learn the game's commands.

+Mobs are able to react to speech, actions, items being given to them, and players entering the room, which brings the world to life a bit.

 ## Hot-swapping

 Because DemiMUD is a way to learn coding, DemiMUD is specifically built for